revathi-kogentix/Cloud/README.md

 # Cloud
-This will stand as scratch for cloud stuff
+This will stand as scratch for cloud stuff.
+# Start Azure templates